 Pulse is published twice a year by Community Hospital of the Monterey Peninsula,

 Editor: Brenda Moore

 Web Design: Nicole Pahl

-Writers: Lisa Crawford Watson, Brenda Moore, and Dennis Taylor
+Writers: Mary Barker, Lisa Crawford Watson, Brenda Moore, and Dennis Taylor

 Kathleen Bang, Vice Chair

 Steve X. Cabrales, MD, Vice President, Medical Affairs

 Liz Lorenzi, Vice President/Chief Operating Officer